thomasballinger/dalsegno/readme.md

 * button to restore source to last parsable state
 * inline documentation viewer
 * prettier error message display
-* write a virtual machine instead of using generators
-* code improvements
-  * use a real module system instead of the hacks
-  * allow external files so scm programs are in their own files (requires a build system)
 * Use a better syntax for beginners - something like http://codelauren.com/
   * `=`, `->` or `<-` for assignment
   * Lisp 2 (require apply for first element of a form to be dynamically